Approved by the decision of EA Senate dated 19.12.2018

 3.1 The following types and outcomes of written academic work arising from study programme and submitted for evaluation are subject to obligatory checking:

-- students’ written assignments (library-research papers),
+- students’ papers (library-research papers),

 - term papers (projects)